ordina-jworks/ordina-jworks.github.io/_posts/2017-06-07-Spring-IO-2017-The-Spring-ecosystem.md

 The framework that started it all and currently its fifth revision is in the works.
 It provides key components for dependency injection, web apps, transaction management, testing, messaging, model-view-controller, remote access, data access and plenty more.
 Just add the modules you need and start programming.
-In the fifth version, the focus lays upon reactive programming with reactive streams, but also other features and revisions like support for JUnit 5.
+In the fifth version, the focus lays on reactive programming with reactive streams, but also other features and revisions like support for JUnit 5.
-Spring 5 will require at least JDK 8 but will be built upon JDK9.
+Spring 5 will require at least JDK 8 but will be built on JDK9.
 A release is planned after the release of Java 9 which is currently September 21st, after several delays.
+Spring 5 will be released at the end of the year, even if Java 9 is not released.

 ## Spring IO Platform

 <span class="image right small"><img class="p-image" alt="Spring IO Platform" src="/img/spring-ecosystem/spring-io-platform.png"></span>

-The Spring IO Platform is build upon Spring Boot and is mainly used in combination with a dependency management system.
+The Spring IO Platform is build on Spring Boot and is mainly used in combination with a dependency management system.
 It provides dependencies that just work.
 It's basically a library on the classpath of your application which gives developers production-ready features.
 It does this by providing a bill-of-material Maven artifact.